rhysbrooks1/CS321-002-s25-team-09/README.md

 ![CyberSec-BTrees.jpg](docs/CyberSec-Btrees.jpg "Cybersecurity BTree examples")

 Basically, each BTree has the key values along with their frequencies (the number of duplicates).
-Once we have a B-Tree for each type of activity, we will then search the BTrees for the top frequencies within each category and display those key values along with the frequencies.
+Once we have a BTree for each type of activity, we will then search the BTrees for the top frequencies within each category and display those key values along with the frequencies.
 We will also traverse the tree and put the results in a SQL database to make it easier for an analyst to examine the data.
 We will also add a feature to dump the BTree into a dumpfile for